 HOW TO MAKE VEGAN AIOLI?

-Aioli is mayonnaise sauce flavoured with garlic.
+Aioli is mayonnaise sauce flavored with garlic.
 To make vegan aioli, use the mayo as a base and mix in pureed garlic.
 For the quantity in my recipe card, add 2 cloves of garlic.

 This mayo is perfect with sandwiches, salads and to serve with potatoes.
 Below are a few more ideas: